HCB06/Anaplan/README.md

 PyerualJetwork is a machine learning library written in Python for professionals, incorporating advanced, unique, new, and modern techniques.
 Its most important component is the PLAN (Potentiation Learning Artificial Neural Network) https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4862342.
 (THIS ARTICLE IS FIRST VERSION OF PLAN.)
 MODERN VERSION OF PLAN: https://github.com/HCB06/PyerualJetwork/blob/main/Welcome_to_PLAN/PLAN.pdf
 Both the PLAN algorithm and the PyerualJetwork library were created by Author, and all rights are reserved by Author.
 PyerualJetwork is free to use for commercial business and individual users.
 PyerualJetwork is written in fully functional programming with non-oop elements.
 PyerualJetwork consists of many functions that complement each other, which facilitates the learning process and debugging during use.
+As of 12/21/2024, the library includes PLAN and PLANEAT module, but other machine learning modules are expected to be added in the future.

 PyerualJetwork ready for both eager execution(like PyTorch) and static graph(like Tensorflow) concepts because PyerualJetwork using only functions.
-As of 12/21/2024, the library includes PLAN and PLANEAT module, but other machine learning modules are expected to be added in the future.
+For example:

+fit function only fits given training data(suitable for dynamic graph) but learner function learns and optimize entire architecture(suitable for static graph).
 <br><br>

 PyerualJetworket includes Plan Vision, NLPlan, PLANEAT and at the between of both, Deep Plan.<br>